OfficeDev/office-js-docs-pr/docs/excel/performance.md

 _Where:_

-* `properties` is the list of properties to be loaded, specified as comma-delimited strings or as an array of names.
+* `properties` is the list of properties to load, specified as comma-delimited strings or as an array of names.
 For more information, see the **load()** methods defined for objects in [Excel JavaScript API reference](https://dev.office.com/reference/add-ins/excel/excel-add-ins-reference-overview).
 * `loadOption` specifies an object that describes the selection, expansion, top, and skip options.
 See object load [options](https://dev.office.com/reference/add-ins/excel/loadoption) for details.

-Also, please be aware that some of the “properties” under an object may actually be another object.
+Please be aware that some of the “properties” under an object may actually be another object.
 For example, `format` is a property under range object, but `format` itself is an object as well.
-So, if you make a call such as `range.load("format")`, this is equivalent to `range.format.load()`, which is an empty load() call that can cause performance problems as outlined above.
-To avoid that, your code should only load the “leaf nodes” in an object tree.
+So, if you make a call such as `range.load("format")`, this is equivalent to `range.format.load()`, which is an empty load() call that can cause performance problems as outlined previously.
+To avoid this, your code should only load the “leaf nodes” in an object tree.

 ## Suspend calculation temporarily